 Groundwater pollution HDPE linings provided through design, leachate collection system. waste not stockpiled on the ground.
 Amenity impacts Developing and enforcing island level waste management rules to prohibit littering within the premises and en-route to the site on the island.
 Impose penalties for littering, regular cleaning and supervision of the IWMC, keep stockpiles of organics low, keep pest and vermin population controlled through various IWM practices described.
 Air quality impacts Preventing long-term accumulation of unmanaged waste at the site through proper IWM practices.
 Fire hazards Burning of waste as a waste management practice is not encouraged at the site.
 Firefighting equipment's shall be made available at the waste management site.
 Proper electrical wiring by a certified person.
 Naked flames shall not be allowed at IWMC, placing awareness signs at the premises.
-Place a signboard at the IWMC indicating that smoking is prohibited inside the premises.
-Conduct fire drills and briefing sessions for waste management staff and emphasize on dangers of smoking inside IWMC.
 Accidents and injuries Formulate occupational safety plan.
 Worker training on safety practices and providing PPE.
 Use licensed drivers and operators.
 Placing a first aid kit at IWMC.
 Waste generation Groundwater pollution Waste generation being the main cause of all related impacts most efforts need to be focused on reducing the waste generated at source.
-Regular targeted awareness programs to all members of the community on ways to minimise waste generated.
+Regular targeted awareness programs to all members of the community on ways to minimize waste generated.
 Measures at island level on the use of non-biodegradable wastes.
 Placing awareness sign boards at appropriate locations of the island.
 Introducing polluter pays principle through fee schemes after a proper willingness to pay study.
 Resource consumption Water Ensure compost windrow is shaded during dry periods.
 Use a spray hose to decrease water consumption.
 Arrangements to collect rainwater within the facility which can be used for cleaning and composting purposes.
-Electricity consumption Ensure the equipment are properly serviced and maintained Equipments shall only be operated when under a given schedule and switched off as soon as operations are complete.
+Electricity consumption Ensure the equipment are properly serviced and maintained Equipment shall only be operated when under a given schedule and switched off as soon as operations are complete.
 Use of solar panels and solar lights to minimize use of fossil fuel based electricity.